 Sometimes it pays to do your research, and pre-authorizations in the payment processing world are a great example of that.
-Pre-auths aren’t the best option of every business, but depending on your industry and client base they could help reduce costly chargebacks and other transaction fees.
+Pre-auths aren’t the best option for every business, but depending on your industry and client base they could help reduce costly chargebacks and other transaction fees.
 Let’s take a look.

 The duration of that hold is typically five days, but it varies and is ultimately determined by your Merchant Classification Code or MCC.
 Just be careful about extending a hold for too long.
 Sometimes customers will move funds around, and your transaction could be denied.